dastyk/Profiler/README.md

 For use in lambdas use StartProfileC, otherwise the name will be of the function the lamda is defined in.

 Then define the preproccesor definition __PROFILE if you wish to profile your code.
-A .dot file will be generated for each thread/dll and a .bat file to convert them to .pdf.
+A .dot file will be generated for each thread/dll and a .bat file to convert them to .pdf using [Graphviz](https://www.graphviz.org/).